Select language:

 A large-scale transfer of the UKDT’s specialist knowledge runs through every aspect of the programme.
 Through on-the-job learning, informal learning and formal training, we are helping to build capacity in Peru’s national and regional officials, contractors and other industry professionals so they can deliver critical infrastructure and public facilities independently and sustainably.

-To date, more than 6,000 training certificates have been issued following 734 workshops, 100 knowledge cafés and Q&A sessions with UKDT specialists.
-An online training platform with more than 200 modules will benefit Peru professionals long after the programme is concluded, leaving a legacy of ongoing learning.
+To date, more than 16,700 personnel have been formally trained through 113 courses, with 450 completing Masters level certifications.
+Informal training includes more than 1,900 workshops and 500+ ‘knowledge cafés’ and Q&A sessions with UKDT specialists.
+An online training platform with more than 308 modules will benefit Peru professionals long after the programme is concluded, leaving a legacy of ongoing learning.

 Building natural resilience